Howard Lowe

 Howard Andre Lowe (born 14 July 1979) is a Guyanese former professional footballer who played as a defender.
 He formerly captained the Guyana national team, for which made 46 appearances and scored one goal.

 International career

 Lowe made 46 appearances for the Guyana national team between 2002 and 2010.
 He scored one goal in 2007.

-International goals
+Career statistics

 Guyana score listed first, score column indicates score after the Lowe goal.